Robert Daniel Conlon

-Robert Daniel Conlon (born December 4, 1948) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Joliet in Illinois from 2011 to 2020.
-From 2002 to 2011 he served as bishop of the Diocese of Steubenville in Ohio.
+Robert Daniel Conlon (born December 4, 1948) is an American Catholic prelate who served as Bishop of Joliet from 2011 to 2020.
+From 2002 to 2011, he served as Bishop of Steubenville.

 Early life and education

 Robert Conlon was born on December 4, 1948, in Cincinnati, Ohio, the eldest of the six children of Robert and Carla (née Holzman) Conlon.
 As a child, he attended St. Mary Church in Hyde Park, Ohio.
 Conlon later attended Purcell High School and Saint Gregory Seminary in Cincinnati, graduating in 1966 from St. Gregory.
 Conlon then entered the Athenaeum of Ohio in Cincinnati, receiving his degree in 1975.

 On March 9, 1974, Conlon was ordained a deacon at the Cathedral Basilica of St. Peter in Chains in Cincinnati.
 After receiving his diaconate, Conlon served as a deacon at St. Agnes Parish in Cincinnati.

 Ordination and ministry

 On January 15, 1977, Conlon was ordained to the priesthood at St. Agnes Church for the Archdiocese of Cincinnati by Archbishop Joseph Bernardin.
 After his ordination, Conlon was assigned as associate pastor at Immaculate Heart of Mary Parish in Cincinnati, serving there until July 1982.
 In 1981, Conlon also assumed the roles of director of the archdiocesan Office of Planning and Research and assistant chancellor.

 In 1983, Conlon entered St. Paul University in Ottawa, Ontario.
 He was awarded a Doctorate of Canon Law degree and a philosophy degree in January 1987.
 After returning to Cincinnati in 1987, Conlon was appointed chancellor and director of the Department of Executive Services for the archdiocese.
 He would hold these positions until 1996.
 On August 6, 1996, Conlon became pastor of Holy Redeemer Parish in New Bremen, Ohio.